 - Be in the present moment, notice what brings you joy, and take time to enjoy it.

-- Meditate, even if just for 10 minutes a day, scientific evidence has shown the great benefits this has on your mood and resilience.
-I also found it helped unblock emotions that I’d locked down.
-Get inspiration
+- If you are general someone who needs to be alone to recharge your batteries then meditation may be better than a hard workout.
+Meditate, even if just for 10 minutes a day, scientific evidence has shown the great benefits this has on your mood and resilience.
+I also found it helped unblock emotions that I’d locked down. try these guided meditations

 - Sleep is so important for our physical and mental functioning, but don’t worry if you’re struggling to get to or stay asleep, that’ll only make it worse.
 Yoga & meditation before bed can help.
-Get inspiration
+You may also wish to take a look at our ‘sleep better in 3 simple steps‘ short health programme.

 - Breathing exercises in the moment can help you to bring about a sense of calm.